 Shared Gondola

-I’ve heard lots of people say that a gondola ride is an over-priced tourist trap and you should skip it.
-I agree about overpriced — 80 euro for 30 minutes is way too much.
+Some people say a gondola ride is an overpriced tourist trap and you should skip it.
+I agree about overpriced — 80 euro for 30 minutes is a lot.
 But I am convinced it’s a must-do in Venice.
-You will not be able to get the same experience in any other way.
-Some people recommend to take a vaporetto for 7.5 euro, but you should understand that vaporetto is a bus.
-A water bus, but a bus nevertheless.
-Which means lots of people crammed into a small space with limited view and little comfort.
+You will not be able to get the same experience anywhere else.
+Some people recommend to take a vaporetto for 9.5 euro, but you should understand that vaporetto is public transport which means lots of people in a small space.
 Vaporetto doesn’t go through narrow canals and under footbridges.

 Where to Stay in Venice?